Gertjan423/index_test_course/chapter4.md

 *** =sct

---- type:MultipleChoiceExercise lang: xp: skills: key:57d8bfce39
+--- type:MultipleChoiceExercise lang:r xp: skills: key:49ea4f4eac
 ## Unique keys
 Does the primary key uniquely identify each row? (no, you can add your own primary key with add_rownames())

 *** =instructions